How the Trump administration chose the 7 countries in the immigration executive order

 Trump's order is much broader.
 It bans all citizens from those seven countries from entering the U.S. and leaves green card holders subject to being rescreened after visiting those countries.

-The executive order specifically invoked the Sept.
-11, 2001, terrorist attacks and the 2015 shooting rampage in San Bernardino, California.
-In the hours after it was released, many questioned why the list omitted other countries with direct links to those terror attacks.
+In the hours after its release, many questioned why the list omitted other countries with direct links to those terror attacks.
 The 9/11 hijackers were from Saudi Arabia, Egypt, the United Arab Emirates and Lebanon.

-White House Press Secretary Sean Spicer on Sunday pointed to the Obama administration's actions as the basis for their selection of the seven countries.

-"There were further travel restrictions already in place from those seven countries," Spicer said on ABC's "This Week."
-"What the president did was take the first step through this executive order of insuring that we're looking at the entire system of who's coming in, refugees that are coming in, people who are coming in from places that have a history or that our intelligence suggests that we need to have further extreme vetting for."

 Some also questioned whether Trump deliberately left off countries where he has business interests.